fauna/fauna-js/README.md

 ## Set-up and Dependencies

-This driver is not yet hosted on npm.
-To use it in a toy app clone this repo and add a file system dependency from a node application.

-For example: `yarn add file://path-to-your-clone`
+This driver is on NPM.

+You can install with npm with `npm install fauna`.
+You can install with yarn with `yarn add fauna`

 ## Pre-requisites